mussaussie/Predicting-and-Preventing-Customer-Churn/Readme.md

 ---

-## 🧠 Handling the “Not Perfect Model” Question

-If asked, “Why isn’t your model perfectly accurate?”:

 > In business reality, perfect prediction is impossible because customer churn is influenced by unrecorded human factors (mood, competitors, personal life).
 > Instead of aiming for 100% accuracy, our goal is **consistent, explainable prediction** that segments customers into actionable risk groups.